SWIM: Stochastic Warm Inflation Module to generate and analyse Warm Inflationary power spectrum: Limitations of the semi-analytical approach and advantage of using SWIM

 We have depicted the workflow of the numerical power spectrum submodule of \texttt{SWIM} in Fig.~\ref{flowchart:Numerical_PS}.
 A step-by-step instructions on how to use this submodule of \texttt{SWIM} is given in Appendix~\ref{appendix:numerical-ps}.

 To put this methodology to test, we analyzed the WI model studied in \cite{Bastero-Gil:2019gao} in which, as shown previously, the $G(Q)$ factor depends on $V_0$ as well as $g_*$.
 We used the numerical power spectrum submodule of \texttt{SWIM}, and the posterior distribution of the model parameters obtained from \texttt{SWIM} are furnished in the triangle plot given in Fig.~\ref{fig:RFvNumerical_tri_plot}.
 In this figure, we have compared the posterior distributions of the model parameters obtained using the full numerical solver and the trained RFR emulator, and have shown that they are in good agreement, indicating that the emulator captures the relevant parameter dependencies.
 Small differences in the contours, including mild irregularities in the emulator results, arise from the piecewise nature of the random forest approximation and the intrinsic stochastic variability of the numerical solver.
 These effects do not significantly impact the inferred parameter constraints.
 We have also compared the best-fit values of the model parameters in Table~\ref{tab:best-fit_Quad_EFT} and the values of the derived parameters in Table~\ref{tab:best-fit_derived_Quad_EFT} obtained from \texttt{SWIM} with the ones used in \cite{Bastero-Gil:2019gao}, and showed that they are all in good agreement.
 This guaranties the functionality of the numerical power-spectrum submodule of \texttt{SWIM}.
+It is to note that the RFR emulator employed in this work is trained adaptively during the sampling process rather than being pre-trained on a fixed dataset.
+Consequently, its predictive accuracy depends on the extent to which the relevant parameter space, particularly the high-likelihood regions, has been sampled.
+As the inference progresses and additional samples are accumulated, the emulator is iteratively refined and its agreement with the full stochastic numerical solver is expected to improve.
+The results presented in Table~\ref{tab:best-fit_Quad_EFT} and Table~\ref{tab:best-fit_derived_Quad_EFT} should therefore be regarded as representative examples and not necessarily as fully converged emulator runs.
+Nevertheless, the RFR approach provides a substantial computational advantage, achieving nearly three orders of magnitude speedup in likelihood evaluation relative to the full stochastic solver.